rajkorde/ExamGPTCloud/README.md

 ## 10. Deployment

 - Backend:
-  - Entire backend is configured and deployed using Infra as code using AWS SAM template and CloudFormation.
+  - Entire backend is configured and deployed as Infra as code using AWS SAM template and CloudFormation.
   - Secrets are uploaded from a .env file to SSM using a python script.
 - Frontend:
   - Front end deployment is currently.
 Build React app (npm run build) and deploy to S3 bucket configured for static website hosting through AWS Console (or aws s3 sync)
-  - Note SES can currently only send mails to pre-verified email addresses since I dont have production access yet
+  - Note: SES can currently only send mails to pre-verified email addresses since I dont have production access yet

 ## 11. Incomplete work